CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 3 hours

-- A user needs a menu system to be able to view the status of devices (DONE)
+- A user needs a menu system so that they are able to view the status of devices (DONE)

 Estimate: 1 hour